yujunz/gitlab.com-runbooks/howto/tweeting-guidelines.md

 We should always be tweeting from @gitlabstatus in an informative but reassuring way.

 Avoid using ambiguous messages, but if we don't know what is going on yet just state that we are investigating.
-If you are tweeting about a problem Container Registry, do not use the "Docker" as that is a trademark.
-It should always be referred to as the "container registry".
+If you are tweeting about a problem with the Container Registry service, avoid using the trademarked name "Docker" as it is not ours to use.
+Our service should always be referred to as the "GitLab container registry".

 When we have issues with any production operation we should always tweet opening and closing the incident: